Skip to content

 The YepCode CLI facilitates interaction with YepCode Cloud directly from your local workstation’s command line.
 It’s particularly useful for developing and testing processes locally.

-4. Run yepcode push to deploy to cloud (when ready for production synchronization)
+6. Run yepcode push to deploy to cloud (when ready for production synchronization).
+Run after any local changes; run yepcode add first if you added new resources in step 3.

 Usage: